feichao/daterangerpicker/README.md

 >   max-date & min-date: Min Date and Max Date that can select.
 Such as '2015-07-08'.
 >
 >   date-length: diff between start-date and end-date.

+>   shoule-refresh: If you modify the start-date or end-date outside the component, you should refresh the component.
+Default is none

 **important**